-The immune system defends against antigens by producing antibodies in response to the presence of antigens.
-These antibodies are particles that attach to the antigens to deactivate them.
-When your blood is tested, doctors can identify the type(s) of antibodies and antigens that are in your blood sample and identify the type of infection you have.
+The immune system defends against antigens by producing antibodies.
+These antibodies are particles that attach to the antigens and deactivate them.
+When your doctor tests your blood, they can identify the type of antibodies and antigens that are in your blood sample and identify the type of infection you have.

-Because antibodies are so diverse, various tests are useful for detecting the presence of different types.
+Because antibodies are so diverse, various tests are useful for detecting the presence of different types:

 Normal Test Results